IowaDave/flash-at-firmware-to-esp-01/README.md

 * --baud 115200 | the default baud rate for ESP devices, but stated here anyway for the sake of completeness
 * --before default_reset | this option and the next one...
 * --after hard_reset     | are steps the tool should perform before and after flashing.
 See the online documentation for details.
 A link to the documentation is given below.
 * write_flash | commands the esptool to upload files into the chip's flash memory.
 This is a command, not an option, which is why it does not have the two dash characters preceding it.
+(I do not (yet) know what the -z option means.
+It appears i many (but not all) examples found online.
+It seems to do no harm, at least.)
 * --flash_mode keep | the default setting, uses a value given in the firmware, most likely &#x0027;dio&#x0027;, a certain way of wiring the device for uploads.
 * --flash_freq keep | default, uses a value given in the firmware, most likely 40m, indicating a flash memory clock frequency of 40 MHz.
 * --flash_size detect | try to determine flash size automatically
 * 0x00000 boot_v1.7...bin | upload this file to memory location 0x00000
 * 0x01000 at/512...bin    | upload this file to memory location 0x01000
 * ... and three more file uploads, to their respective memory locations.
-As with the write_flash command, these file specifications are not preceded by dash characters.
-They are separated by space characters.
+These file specifications form part of the write_flash command, which is why they are not preceded by dash characters.

+As the example demonstrates, multiple files can be uploaded to different areas in the flash memory during a single run of the esptool.

 Review the listing of file names and memory addresses given in the *bin/at/README.md* file of the firmware repository, shown above.
 Study how the list of options on the esptool command line makes use of the information Espressif provides there.